fourlabsldn/dep-linker/README.md

 ## Task runners
-There still isn't a specific wrapper for any task runner, but given that this is just javascript for now you can use it like this:
+There still isn't a specific wrapper for any task runner, but given that this is just javascript for now you can use it like this and it will work like a charm:
 ### Gulp
 ``` javascript
 var DepLinker = require('dep-linker');